edvakf/page2images_agent/README.md

 ## Parameters

 All parameters supported by page2images.com.
-See `http://www.page2images.com/code_wizard`.
+See http://www.page2images.com/code_wizard for more details.
 The only exception is the `p2i_key`, which must be set as the command line argument.